V-Ray Lighting for SketchUp and Rhino - Lights not visible

 Why are the lights not visible and how to troubleshoot this behavior?

-For the purpose of this explanation, let us imagine the following real-life scenario: A bright day at noon where the light emitted from a flashlight seem invisible when pointed at a surface illuminated by the sun.
+Let us imagine the following real-life scenario: A bright day at noon where the light emitted from a flashlight seem invisible when pointed at a surface illuminated by the sun.
 The much stronger light from the sun is completely "overpowering" the weaker flashlight.

 blobid1.png